TEACHER MINI-GRANT PROGRAM – Encouraging Educational Excellence

 Recognizing that teachers are pivotal in our children’s education, mini-grants for innovative classroom projects benefit students directly by providing enhanced educational opportunities.

 Teachers may apply individually or as part of a team of teachers within one school.
 Collaborative applications are encouraged and will be given greater consideration.
-All applications must be approved by the school’s principal, with a signature on the application form.
+All applications must be approved by the school’s principal.

 EVALUATION CRITERIA: Priority consideration will be given to proposals that: